borgmatic-collective/borgmatic/README.md

 Additionally, exclude patterns can be specified in a separate excludes config file, one pattern per line.

-atticmatic is hosted at <https://torsion.org/atticmatic> and is mirrored on [GitHub](https://github.com/witten/atticmatic) and [BitBucket](https://bitbucket.org/dhelfman/atticmatic) for convenience.
+atticmatic is hosted at <https://torsion.org/atticmatic> with [source code available](https://torsion.org/hg/atticmatic).
+It's also mirrored on [GitHub](https://github.com/witten/atticmatic) and [BitBucket](https://bitbucket.org/dhelfman/atticmatic) for convenience.